nsrau/azure-docs.it-it/articles/active-directory/devices/azureadjoin-plan.md

 ## <a name="plan-your-implementation"></a>Pianificare l'implementazione

-Per pianificare l'implementazione di Azure AD join, è necessario acquisire familiarità con:
+To plan your Azure AD join implementation, you should familiarize yourself with:

 |   |   |
 |---|---|